raspberrypilearning/from-me-to-you/en/step_4.md

 --- task ---

-Choose a theme that they will like such as under the sea, space, a party, nature or something completely else.
+Choose a theme that they will like, such as under the sea, space, a party, nature, or something else.

 --- /task ---